| | |

 lives on my private network?

-The best way to do this is to allow very limited connectivity between your
+The best way to do this is to allow very limited connectivity between

 web server and your database server via a specific protocol that only